dharatuvar/merchdocs/src/stores/contact-us.md

     ![General configuration - email options]({% link images/images/config-general-contacts-email-options.png %}){: .zoom}
     _Email Options_

-    - In the **Send Emails to** field, enter the email address where messages from the Contact Us form are sent.
+    - In the **Send Emails To** field, enter the email address where messages from the Contact Us form are sent.

     - Set **Email Sender** to the store identity that appears as the sender of the message from the Contact Us form.
 For example: Custom Email 2.